ue22-p24/backend-flask-chatapp-steps/app.py-step.md

-## a web page to display the messages for a given user
+## the html page has a dialog and can now also send messages

-just like we did earlier for users, it's time to build a frontend to display messages
+it's nice to see the messages; but better still, we'd need to be able to send messages as well

-this comes in two parts:
+in order to achieve this, we need:

-- a new frontend endpoint `/front/messages/<id>` that will be the main page for one user
+- more information made available in the frontend page: the list of users, so that the user can select a recipient
-- an html template that will display the messages relevant for a given user
+- in the frontend as well, a new form area to send messages

-### accessing the DB
+- a new frontend script - stored in `static/script.js` - that will actually send the message - by talking back to the API

-like for the earlier step, we refrain from accessing the DB directly, and use the `/api/users/<id>/messages` endpoint
+### the /front/ endpoint

-the arguments we had for users - the fact that we want the app to remain modular - still holds as well of course
+- simply makes a 3rd request to the API, to get the list of users

-plus, on top of that, the approach here makes even more sense, in that the logic for retrieval this time is a little more complex, and **should not be duplicated**
+### still missing

-### other caveats
+and fixed in the next step:

-at this point, the main default is, we don't see incoming messages as they are posted; the user needs to refresh the page to see new messages; a bit of patience...
+the page does not refresh after sending a message; i.e. the new message is not displayed in the list of messages